It is appalling how few people in the United States (and beyond) have a fully stocked first aid kit or know how to use the items in it!

 Trauma First Aid Supplies

-These are the supplies you use to treat wounds, such as cuts, scrapes, and burns.
+You use these supplies to treat wounds, such as cuts, scrapes, and burns.
 Items for cleaning wounds are listed in the next section.
+(With Amazon links.)

-- Adhesive bandages of various sizes and shapes (for small wounds; these are applied directly to the wound)
+- Adhesive bandages of various sizes and shapes (for minor wounds; these are applied directly to the injury)

 - Moleskin (for blisters)

-- Sterile heavy gauze (this is a dressing which is applied directly to the wound to stop bleeding and absorb blood)
+- Sterile heavy gauze (this is a dressing that is applied directly to the wound to stop bleeding and absorb blood)

-- Sterile non-adhesive pads (this is a dressing which is applied directly to deep wounds; they often have a blood-clotting agent on them)
+- Sterile non-adhesive pads (this is a dressing that is applied directly to deep wounds; they often have a blood-clotting agent on them)